-Packet Radio Build Part 1 -Windows Server Configuration for BPQ32 and Winlink
+Packet Radio Build Part 1 – Windows Server Configuration for a Packet Node

 Now that I’ve concluded the base packet radio series, where we went from an introduction to packet, BPQ32, all the way up to an TCP/IP Stack in Linux, it’s time to build my dream packet node.
 The is the first post in a new series made to take you from A-Z of building a stable, robust, and secure packet radio node with real world use cases in the form of an RMS Winlink Gateway, while still hosting the BPQ32 node for Message forwarding, Chat, and APRS.
 I will host all of these services on a single VHF radio, and a single HF radio with AX25, as well as VARA working on both.
+Further more, all of the Operating systems used in the nodes will be virtualized within Proxmox, with passed through USB devices.
+This will give us lots of extra flexibility and backup solutions.
 This is a big task, and those of you that follow me know I like to do things to a high standard, so strap in, and follow along if you’d like.

 Why Windows Server?